mzabani/codd/docs/DATABASE-EQUALITY.md

 For some unknown reason - and I couldn't find this documented anywhere - it seems possible that the _owner_ of these constructors varies from one server to another.
 On my machine I get `postgres` - my local superuser - as the owner of these functions but on AWS RDS I get the user who created the range type, which is what I would've expected locally as well.

-So by default _codd_ does not checksum ownership of range constructors (but does check owners of any other functions).
+So by default _codd_ does not checksum ownership of range and multirange constructors (but does check owners of any other functions).
 You can make _codd_ check owners in every case by adding `strict-range-ctor-ownership` to the `CODD_CHECKSUM_ALGO` environment variable.

 ## Interesting stuff